EusebiuAndrei/trial/README.md

 **Query parameters**:

--   providerId (required) - 24-character hexadecimal string
+-   special - a provider tag(formerly named tag, now is special), can be multiple specials added
--   orderBy - `score`, `helpfulness`, `timeCreated`, prepended by a `-` for a descending order, otherwise ascending
+-   orderBy - to be added tomorrow
--   skip - number of reviews to skip
+-   skip - to be added tomorrow
--   limit - number of reviews to fetch
+-   limit - to be added tomorrow

 **Return codes**: